LIFTINGSAFETY

 3.2.1 Verification through Calculation.

-The calculations used and or computer simulation must accurately simulate the in-service forces that will be induced by the load.
+The calculations used and / or computer simulation must accurately simulate the in-service forces that will be induced by the load.
 Consideration must be given to the nature of the load.
 For example, is it flexible or rigid?
 If the load is flexible, then the beam may require sufficient rigidity to prevent the load being damaged.
 Conversely a rigid load may require some flexibility in the lifting beam to ensure uniformity of loading.

 Examples of the type of calculation that must be considered are as follows:

-Note: the design factors only take into consideration the dynamic effects of lifting and do not include wind loads.
+Note: The design factors only take into consideration the dynamic effects of lifting and do not include wind loads.
 Depending on the environment where the lifting beam is to be operated the wind pressure load on the item being lifted and the structure itself may also need to be included in the analysis.

-The position of the lifting points on the load will affect stability if they are at or below the Centre of Gravity (COG).
 It should be noted that the design calculations, being based on idealistic theoretical assumptions, cannot account for everything.
-It is therefore recommended that the beam is thoroughly examined by a competent person before putting into service.
-The extent of this examination would be down to the competent person and may include NDT of critical welds.
+It is therefore recommended that the beam is inspected at critical stages of the manufacturing process to check the quality of load bearing assemblies, weld preparations and welds.
+The extent of these inspections is at the discretion of the designer and may include NDT of critical welds.

 3.2.2 Verification through test.